erees1/erees1.github.io/_project_items/gp-demo.md

 date: Feb 2020
 ---

-Implementation of gaussian process regression model in Javascript with functionality to switch between kernels and options - used to create an interactive demo that runs in the browser.
+Interactive demo of gaussian process regression model with functionality to switch between kernels and options, written in Javascript.